OCRTOC/OCRTOC_software_package/README.md

 ```

 ### Set up Docker
-- Option 1 (suggested): Pull the pre-built docker image from either of the following sources:
+- Option 1 (links need to be updated): Pull the pre-built docker image from either of the following sources:
 ```bash
 docker pull registry.cn-hangzhou.aliyuncs.com/ocrtoc2021/release:2.1
 ```